 When in-person programs resume Winter 2021 this is what extra measures you can expect:

 The health and safety of our families and staff remain our highest priority.
 Below, you will find a summary of the actions we are taking to help ensure we are lowering COVID-19 risk as much as possible.

-• To support public health contact tracing efforts in the event that an attendee tests positive, programs staff will keep daily records of anyone entering the program who stays for 15 minutes or longer (e.g. staff working each day, children, etc.).
-Information about attendees will only be requested by Alberta Health Services if a potential exposure occurs onsite.
+- To support public health contact tracing efforts in the event that an attendee tests positive, programs staff will keep daily records of anyone entering the program who stays for 15 minutes or longer (e.g. staff working each day, children, etc.).
+If a potential exposure occurs, the information may be requested by Alberta Health Services.

-• If an individual does get sick at the program, we have a Rapid Response Plan that will come into effect.
-Individuals will be required to leave the program immediately if safe to do so or the emergency contact will be notified.
+- If an individual does get sick at the program, we have a Rapid Response Plan that will come into effect.
+Individuals will be required to leave the program immediately, if safe to do so.
+Otherwise, the emergency contact will be notified.
 Staff will wear a mask during all interactions of care.

-• There should be no non-essential visitors at the program.
-We are recommending that parents or guardians not attend the program but when needed should minimize time spent there and may be required to wear a mask.
+- There should be no non-essential visitors at the program.
+We are recommending that parents or guardians not attend the program.
+But if they need to enter they should minimize the time spent there and wear a mask.

-• Any program connected to a confirmed or probable case of COVID-19 will be required to close for a minimum of 72 hours to allow contact tracing, and then adhere to recommendations from Alberta Health.
+- Any program connected to a confirmed or probable case of COVID-19 will be required to close for a minimum of 72 hours.
+This is to allow contact tracing and then adhere to recommendations from Alberta Health.

 - For any programs that require a parent or guardian present, ONLY ONE parent or guardian may accompany the participant.
 All participants (parents and children) must be registered for in-person programs to attend.

 - According to provincial COVID-19 guidelines, in programs where significant movement is involved, masks are not required to be worn during physical activity.
 However, participants are welcome to wear a mask if they choose.
 During parts of the program that are not exercise based, masks should be put back on.